 Trait #8: Free From Grammar Mistakes

 This is a special note, especially to non-English-speaking writers like me.
-When I began my writing career in 2014, I had the difficulty to compete with writers, who are natives from English-speaking countries.
+When I began my writing career in 2014, I had difficulty competing with writers, who are natives from English-speaking countries.

-This is why to become an irresistible writer, you have to learn writing an error-free write-up.
+This is why to become an irresistible writer, you have to learn to write an error-free write-up.
 With that having said, I recommend using Grammarly to help you proofread your work, making sure you didn’t miss a single grammar mistake.

 Trait #9: Effective SEO Basics

 SEO stands for Search Engine Optimization.
 This is Google’s language you have to learn and master, even the basics.
 You need to know how it works so you and Google can understand each other.

 From there, he will know you know this inquiry and have your page shown to users in need.
 Simple.
 You will have to use tools to determine which keywords you use to ensure your traffic.